aichbauer/styled-bootstrap-components/packages/styled-base-components/README.md

 > This package contains basic global style for bootstrap layouts and
 > styled components for using `utility` classes from bootstrap.
+> This package also contains `Transition` components that can be used for
+> creating transitions.

 ```jsx
 /*